podvistorcheto/Milestone-3/README.md

 Still does not provide the reviews output.
 I indend to add a two level of scoring system, 1) score 1 to 5; 2) review text with limited word count.
 The review rating will be included in the recipe card.
 The average score will be visible first next to the name of the recipe.

-User profile feature - such feature will take the app to the platform level and can become for profit type.
-Each user can be visible to some extent and other user can see the recipes listed by the user.
-Then a chatbox could be nice tihing to have next to each recipe card.
+User profile feature - such feature will take the app to the platform level and can become for profit type.Then a chatbox could be nice tihing to have next to each recipe card.
 It will be an option to ask the uploader questions.

 ### Know issues